 - Give him notices.
 We transition him by letting him know we’ll be doing something different soon.
-He appreciates knowing that a transition is about to occur and can mentally prepare for it rather than simply whisking him away when it’s time.
+He appreciates knowing that a transition is about to occur.
+He can mentally prepare for it rather than interrupting him when it’s time.

 - Entice him with the next activity.
 If your next activity is fun, highlight that fact to help your child move on from her current activity to the next.
 Bath time in itself may not sound exciting compared to being able to continue playing in the living room.
 But saying, “Let’s play with the water like the way we played with the puddle earlier at the park today!” may just be what he needs to leave what he’s doing instead of what’s next.

 - Plan treats.
 My husband could’ve waited to give the sandwich after our son had already eaten the oatmeal.
 I imagine the same goes for me should someone offer me dessert before my main meal.
 With a full tummy, kids are less likely to want more and instead appreciate the treat they have.